jotauri/Mandelbrot-Explorer/README.md

 # Mandelbrot-Explorer
-It's Mandelbrot Explorer with extras
+It's a Mandelbrot Explorer with extras